Synchronization of Power Systems under Stochastic Disturbances: Explicit formulas of the variance matrices for networks with uniform disturbance-damping ratio

 In particular, formula (\ref{theoremmain-1}) reveals the role of the network topology with weight $l_{c_{ij}}$ for line $e_k$.
 In the complex network theory, the kernel of $\widetilde{\bm C}$ is the cycle space of the graph $\mathcal{G}$.
-Hence, \emph{it follows from formula (5) that the stability of the power system is related to the cycle space of the power graph.
-This is the first time that this important relation appears.
+Hence, \emph{it follows from formula (\ref{theoremmain-1}) that the stability of the power system is related to the cycle space of the graph.
 The way that changes in the topology of the power network affect the variances of the phase angle differences and hence stability can be investigated by a study of the cycle space of the graph}.
-The first conclusion from the formula is that if the number of cycles increases, then the variances of the phase angle differences decrease because $\text{diag}(\bm X_i\bm X_i^{\bm\top})\geq 0$.
-In the next subsection, we make a further investigation of the impact of the network topology by studying the cycle space of the graph.
+In Section \ref{Section:network}, we make a further study on the impact of the network topology by studying the cycle space of graphs.